DTV Visa Thailand

 - Document proving purpose of visit (unique category requirements):

-- Dependent – Marriage certificate, birth certificate, adoption papers, or another official document proving their relationship to the primary DTV holder
+- Dependent: Marriage certificate, birth certificate, adoption papers, or another official document proving their relationship to the primary DTV holder

-Where to Apply for the DTV
+Where to apply for the Destination Thailand Visa (DTV)?

 You’ll likely have to make an appointment, arrive with all documents in hand, present them to the immigration officer, and then await your answer.
 If you are approved, you may get your visa the same day, or you might have to wait a few days depending on the embassy you applied through.